teamg4it/g4it/services/documentation/content/1-getting-started/1-getting-started-as-a-user/01_First-Login.md

 ---
-title: "I want to acess to G4IT"
+title: "I want to access to G4IT"
 description: "This section explains how a user logs into the application for the first time."
 weight: 1
 ---